 Luxembourg’s healthcare system provides free basic healthcare to all its citizens and 98% of the population have access to its public healthcare system.

-Private healthcare, on the other hand, is mainly supplemental and some employers provide private healthcare as part of employee benefits.
-As a general rule, private health insurance pays for services that not covered by public healthcare.
+Private healthcare, on the other hand, is mainly supplemental and some employers provide private healthcare as part of their employee benefits.

 The Heart of Europe

-Business people would also find the city to be a financial heaven, where banks and financial institutions can be found left and right, and the tax system favourable (the country has the lowest VAT in the EU at 15%).
+Businesspeople would also find the city to be a financial heaven, where banks and financial institutions can be found left and right, and the tax system favourable (the country has the lowest VAT in the EU at 15%).

 However, moving to a new country always requires an introspective look at your finances.

 No matter how sweet the opportunity may be…